 Meetings usually include announcements and guild business, followed by a presentation by a clay artist, frequently including slides or demonstrations or both.
 Other meeting topics have included tips on photographing pots, and suggestions for marketing work to galleries and at home shows.
 Visit our Events page for pictures from a recent meeting.
 Our monthly newsletter includes announcements of shows and other sales opportunities, classes, workshops, and more.

 Our monthly meetings are held on the first Tuesday of each month (no meetings June, July and August) at 7:00 pm.
-We meet at the NCSU Craft Center, Thompson Hall, North Carolina State University, 100 Jensen Drive, Raleigh, North Carolina.
+We meet at the NC State University Crafts Center, Thompson Hall, North Carolina State University, 210 Jensen Drive, Raleigh, North Carolina, 27606.
 Call the Crafts Center at 919-515-2457 for directions or visit our website: https://crafts.arts.ncsu.edu/about/directions/

 Join our listserv: